-Expand our presence in the defense and on-the-move satcom market - We are increasing our focus on this growing market segment both in the United States and globally.
-Our acquisition of DataPath Inc. an U.S. based expert systems integrator for the US DoD Military and Government sectors is a realization of this growth strategy.
-We are also focusing efforts on the emerging opportunities both with products applicable for commercial and defense applications.
+Expand our presence in the defense market - We are increasing our focus on this growing market segment both in the United States and globally.
+Our acquisition of DataPath Inc. an U.S. based expert systems integrator for the U.S. DoD Military and Government sectors is a realization of this growth strategy.
+We are also focusing efforts on emerging opportunities both with products applicable for commercial and defense applications.
 We increased our investment in this market as we believe its global growth will contribute to our business.
 We believe that the SkyEdge IV system provides our satellite operator customers an attractive offering for defense and government agencies.